What Is a Reference Track in Mixing?

 Common mistakes to avoid

 Do not try to make your mix identical to the reference — different songs have different arrangements and energy.
 Use it as a guide for tone and balance, not a clone target.
 Avoid referencing only at the very end; check in throughout the mix.
 And do not compare an unmastered mix to a loud master without matching levels first.
+A quick pass mixing in mono against the reference also exposes balance problems that stereo can hide.
 For the broader workflow, see the beginner’s guide to mixing your first song, the EQ and compression fundamentals, and the full mixing and mastering hub.

 Frequently asked questions